Animahenasyon: Purpose

 In general, the aim of the Animahenasyon as a flagship project of the Animation Council of the Philippines, Inc. is for the Philippine animation festival to serve as a venue for Filipino animators in showcasing their ideas, and to be able to meet established animators in the industry and become inspired by them.
 Another goal is to create a larger window of exposure of and awareness about the Filipino animation industry, including the industry’s contribution to the international entertainment field.
 Animahenasyon taps on locally produced animation materials and content that can be promoted and marketed both within the Philippines and internationally.

 In an effort to build an audience, awareness and development of original contents, ACPI organizes its flagship project Animahenasyon with the following additional objectives: to encourage potential animators to explore the opportunities available in the industry; to provide a location for exchanging ideas and possible business opportunities among animators, producers, and supporters of the industry; and to hold forums that will discuss and set the direction for the development of the industry.

+In 2025, Animahenasyon partnered with the Center for International Trade Expositions and Missions (CITEM) through its CREATEPhilippines initiative to support the growth of the Philippine animation industry.
+Organized by the Animation Council of the Philippines, the festival featured exhibitions, film screenings, talks, and competitions highlighting works by professional and student Filipino animators.
+The event also introduced AniBusiness, a business-to-business component aimed at encouraging international partnerships, co-productions, and outsourcing opportunities within the global animation market.